cosmos/cosmos-sdk/PENDING.md

 *  \#1828 Force user to specify amount on create-validator command by removing default
 *  \#1839 Fixed bug where intra-tx counter wasn't set correctly for genesis validators
 * [tests] \#1675 Fix non-deterministic `test_cover`
+* [baseapp] ctx.BlockHeight now correctly set on BeginBlock when app.deliverState is non-nil